Welsh Grand National

 It was moved to late December in 1979, after that year's original fixture was abandoned due to snow.
 The meeting is now held the day after Boxing Day and since then the class of runners has improved further, making it an informative guide to future races such as the Grand National and the Cheltenham Gold Cup.
 The race distance was extended from 3 miles 5 furlongs and 110 yards to its present distance in 2019, to allow a longer run to the first bend; this also meant that field now jumps 23 fences rather than the previous 22.

 Among the winners were Burrough Hill Lad in 1983, who went on to land the Tote Cheltenham Gold Cup less than three months later.
 Trainer Jenny Pitman had the previous season saddled Corbière to win the Welsh and Aintree Nationals.
 In the late 80s and early 90s, the race was dominated by Somerset trainer Martin Pipe.
 Bonanza Boy achieved consecutive successes in 1988 and 1989, and in 1991 the giant Carvill's Hill became one of the easiest winners in the history of the race.

 More recent winners of both the Welsh and the Aintree Grand National are Bindaree and Silver Birch.
 The 2010 winner, Synchronised, went on to win the 2012 Cheltenham Gold Cup.
 The 2016 winner Native River, ridden by champion jockey Richard Johnson, went on to win the 2018 Cheltenham Gold Cup.

+The race will be worth £170,000 in prize money in 2025.